 This was going to be good … I still had 30 minutes left. :))

-This picture is important because… At sub 200 mg/dl I am no longer in diabetic ranges but also at sub 140 mg/dl, techinically I am no longer considered to have “Impaired Glucose Tolerance”… in other words, I am normal. :)
+At sub 200 mg/dl, I am no longer in diabetic ranges but also at sub 140 mg/dl, technically I am no longer considered to have “Impaired Glucose Tolerance”… in other words, I am normal. :)

 No worries… with 20 minutes left… there’s two more pictures. :)